datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-If the base model RMSE is **more than that** of null_error, then your model is no good than a stupid model which always predicted the mean value (you are actually making it worse by using Machine Learning).
+Finally, you verify if your base model’s RMSE is lower than null RMSE or not.
+If it is lower, then your model is a good model.
+If it is not, you have built a model so bad that you are better off not building a model in the first-place.

 ---